 The tribes of the Umpqua people lived in the Umpqua Valley for thousands of years prior to the arrival of the Europeans and, eventually, the American settlers.

 History of the Umpqua Tribe

-Due to living in the Northwest, they had been shielded from European expansion that many Northeast Indian Tribes did not have.
+Due to living in the Northwest, they had been shielded from European expansion, which many Northeast Indian Tribes did not have.

 Their first contact was with fur traders in the late 1700s.
-As the decades passed the Hudson Bay Company saw an opportunity in the northwest fur trade and began to aggressively pursue regular trade with the Umpqua people.
+As the decades passed, the Hudson Bay Company saw an opportunity in the northwest fur trade and began to pursue regular trade with the Umpqua people aggressively.

 However, according to Oregon explorer, there was one notorious conflict between the tribe and Jedidiah Smith: